javeriaj79/AI-Research-Paper-Agent/README.md

 # AI Research Paper Discovery Agent
-An automated n8n workflow that discovers, scores, and summarizes the most relevant AI/ML research papers from arXiv — delivering a daily digest via email and logging results to Google Sheets.
+An automated n8n workflow that discovers, scores, and summarizes the most relevant AI/ML research papers from arXiv, delivering a daily digest via email and logging results to Google Sheets.

 ## Problem it solves
 Keeping up with new AI/ML research is time-consuming.
 This agent automates the discovery and triage process, surfacing only the most relevant, high-impact papers instead of requiring manual review of dozens of new arXiv submissions every day.